sarxos/webcam-capture/webcam-capture-drivers/driver-screencapture/README.md

 ## How To Use

-Set capture driver before you start using Webcam class:
+Set capture driver before you start using Webcam class.

 ```java
 import java.awt.Dimension;